Mkhuphuli/dynamicSearch/README.md

+## Goals of Project:
-## Learning how to build single page aplications with react and redux and then link the app to fetch data from firebase.
+    - build single page aplications with react and redux
+    - learn how to intergrate app with firestore
+    - deploy the app

- Skills used:
+#### Skills used:
     -reactjs
     -css
     -javascript
     -html